colehaus/colex/content/posts/sensitivity-analysis-of-givewell-cea/main.md

 <figcaption>Delta sensitivities for each input parameter in the Deworm the World cost-effectiveness calculation</figcaption>
 </figure>

-For convenience, I have copied the table from the scatter plot analysis describing the most influential inputs:
+For convenience, I have copied the table from the scatter plot analysis describing the least influential inputs:

 <figure class="big-fig">
 <figcaption>Highlighted input factors to which result is minimally sensitive</figcaption>